-The Company's total revenues from this license agreement in the year ended December 31, 2019 and 2018 amounted approximately \$5.7 million and \$2.4 million, respectively.
-The outstanding amounts due under this license agreement as of December 31, 2019 and 2018 amounted to approximately \$1.5 million and \$1.3 million, respectively, and are included in trade receivables.
+The Company's total revenues from this license agreement in the year ended December 31, 2020 and 2019 amounted approximately \$6.7 million and \$5.7 million, respectively.
+The outstanding amounts due under this license agreement as of December 31, 2020 and 2019 amounted to approximately \$2.0 million and \$1.5 million, respectively, and are included in trade receivables.

-During 2018, the Company borrowed \$4.0 million with a stated annual interest rate of 5.0% (the "First Loan") and \$2.0 million with a stated annual interest rate of 1.0% from the credit facility being made available by William Hill pursuant to the Investment and Framework Shareholders' Agreement dated August 6, 2015 (see also Note 1), the proceeds were used to fund the costs of the Company's new implementation projects during 2018 with New Hampshire iLottery and North Carolina state lotteries.
-Both loans were due in August 2020; however, both were extended as described below.
+During 2018, the Company borrowed \$4.0 million with a stated annual interest rate of 5.0% (the "First Loan") and \$2.0 million with a stated annual interest rate of 1.0% from the credit facility being made available by William Hill pursuant to the Investment and Framework Shareholders' Agreement dated August 6, 2015.
+During 2019, the Company borrowed a total of \$6.5 million with a stated annual interest rate of 1.0% from this credit facility.
+All three loans were due in August 2020; however, all the loans were extended in 2020 as described below.